sameersbn/docker-gitlab/README.md

     - Trusted: NO (Do not select)
     - Redirect URI: `https://projects.<GITLAB_PAGES_DOMAIN>/auth`

-Note about the `Redirect URI`; this can be tricky to configure or figure out, What needs to be achieved is to following, the redirect URI needs to end up at the `gitlab-pages` daemon with the `/auth` endpoint.
+Note about the `Redirect URI`; this can be tricky to configure or figure out, What needs to be achieved is the following, the redirect URI needs to end up at the `gitlab-pages` daemon with the `/auth` endpoint.

-This means that if you run your gitlab pages at domain `pages.example.io` this will be a wilcard domain where your projects are created based on their namespace.
+This means that if you run your gitlab pages at domain `pages.example.io` this will be a wildcard domain where your projects are created based on their namespace.
 The best trick is to enter a NON-Existing gitlab project pages URI as the redirect URI.

 In the example above; the pages domain `projects` has been chosen.
-This will cause the nginx, either the built in or your own loadbalancer to redirect `*.<GITLAB_PAGES_DOMAIN>` to the `gitlab-pages` daemon.
+This will cause the nginx, either the built in or your own load balancer to redirect `*.<GITLAB_PAGES_DOMAIN>` to the `gitlab-pages` daemon.
 Which will trigger the pages endpoint.

 Make sure to choose own which does not exist and make sure that the request is routed to the `gitlab-pages` daemon if you are using your own HTTP load balancer in front of Gitlab.